Yellow Line (Kolkata Metro)

 Yellow Line is a rapid transit metro line of the Kolkata Metro in Kolkata, West Bengal, India.
 It currently consists of a short operational section between Noapara and Jai Hind (Kolkata Airport) that was inaugurated on 22 August 2025.
-The full line will be 21 km long with 14 stations, running from Noapara to Barasat in North 24 Parganas.
+The full line will be 16.876 km long with 10 stations, running from Noapara to Barasat in North 24 Parganas.
 It is being built by RVNL, Senbo & ITD.
-It will run mostly on underground tunnels, the track is elevated from Noapara to Jessore Road and then go underground towards Barasat metro station.
+It will run mostly on underground tunnels, the track is elevated from Noapara to Jessore Road and then go underground towards Barasat.
 It has an interchange at the Kolkata Airport with Orange Line.